atomjump/notifications/README.md

 # notifications
 Send notifications to the iPhone/Android AtomJump messaging app

-This Loop Server plugin is currently at a 'demo' stage, but is not ready for a public release.
+This Loop Server plugin is currently in a 'Beta' stage, and is not intended in production environments yet.

 # Requirements

-AtomJump Loop Server >= 0.7.6
+AtomJump Loop Server >= 0.8.0
 AtomJump Messaging app